-The places that Wyandottes do very well are in 4H projects and the show ring – especially in the mid-West states.
+Wyandottes do very well in 4H projects and the show ring – especially in the mid-West states.

-Actually, the Wyandottes are popular show birds in the UK, Europe and Australia too!
+The Wyandottes are popular show birds in the UK, Europe, and Australia too!

-As a backyard hen, they are quite placid and certainly beautiful to look at.
-As we have mentioned, they are good with children so are well suited for a family with children.
+As a backyard hen, they are pretty calm and undoubtedly beautiful to look at.
+As we have mentioned, they are good with children and well suited for a family with children.

-This breed is ideal for you if you’re looking for a strong yet docile breed that lays well.
+This breed is ideal for you if you’re looking for a solid yet docile breed that lays nicely.

-If you are just starting out and want a pretty and productive flock that people are sure to admire, the Silver Laced Wyandotte is a real contender.
+If you are starting and want a pretty and productive flock that people are sure to admire, the Silver Laced Wyandotte is a real contender.

-They may not be as prolific egg producers as the sex links, but 200 eggs/year is not a bad rate of lay for a small family concern.
+They may not be as prolific egg producers as the sex links, but 200 eggs/year is not an alarming rate of lay for a small family concern.

-The fact that they lay throughout the winter months may be the clincher for you since many other breeds slow production or stop completely during the hardest months.
+The fact that they lay throughout the winter months may be the clincher for you since many other breeds slow production or stop entirely during the most challenging months.

 Do you already have some Silver Laced Wyandottes?
 Let us know in the comments section below about your experience with them…